 10 Things you should always have in your car

 Although we live in a small country, it is still worthwhile always having certain items in your vehicle, just in case an unforeseen situation arises.

-- Spare Tyre along with a Jack and Iron
+Spare Tyre along with a Jack and Wheel Nut Wrench

 This you might say comes as standard within every single vehicle, correct?
 No, the majority of new vehicles sold today do not come with a spare tyre as standard and have to be added as an extra, with costs ranging anywhere from €100 to €300.
 Due to this, spare tyres are been removed from vehicles prior to being sold or traded into garages.
 Alternatively, ensure that you have a Repair Kit, which is basically a sealant and an air pump which will temporarily fix the tyre or if your vehicle has Run Flat tyres, these will allow you to drive on a puncture for a limited time.

-The majority of standard vehicle’s will not have a Hazard Triangle, so check to see if your vehicle has one and if not, they are extremely low costing and are essential when alerting other road users that you’re broken down.
+The majority of standard cars will not have a Hazard Triangle, so check to see if your vehicle has one and if not, they are extremely low costing and are essential when alerting other road users that you’re broken down.

 Every brand new vehicle is issued with a driver's manual from the vehicle’s manufacturer, but these tend to be mislaid or removed purposely from vehicles prior to being sold or traded into garages.
-For this reason MyVehicle.ie have include (where available) a link to each vehicle’s driver’s manual in our standard and full vehicle history check reports.
+For this reason, MyVehicle.ie has included (where available) a link to each vehicle’s driver’s manual in our standard and full vehicle history check reports.
 These manuals are vitally important for numerous reasons and can assist with identifying warning symbols and alerts.

 USB Mobile Phone Charger or Spare Phone